JeffVandrewJr/btcqbo/README.md

 Customers choosing to pay a QBO invoice using BTCPay automatically have a BTCPay invoice generated with the customer's data pre-filled, and payments to the BTCPay invoice are autmatically recorded in QBO.
 Before generating the invoice, the software verifies that the email and invoice number match to prevent against customer typos.

-<h2>Needed Improvements (hopefully soon)</h2>
+<h2>Improvements Roadmap</h2>

-1. Easier install for non-technical users.
-Since the BTCPay one-click install method deploys on an Ubuntu VPS, it seems the best way to accomplish this is by creating a .deb file.
+1. Quicker install method.
+Since the BTCPay one-click install method deploys on an Ubuntu VPS, it seems the best way to accomplish this short-term is by creating a .deb.

-2. A cli tool for verifying QBO OAuth status, viewing tokens, etc.
+2. I've included a rudimentary a CLI tool for manually refreshing QBO Oauth2 tokens.
+(The tokens auto-refresh without ever toughing the CLI; the CLI tool is simply for testing the connection to QBO.)
+Additional CLI functionality could be useful for activating/deactivating public access (currently accomplished via environmental variables) and other QBO connection testing purposes.

 <h2>Notes</h2>

 All payments made through BTCPay will be recorded in QBO in an "Other Current Asset" account called "Bitcoin."
 They are recorded at USD value as of the date the invoice was paid.
 This is not a bug; it is intentional behavior.
 The USD value on the payment date is the amount of taxable income recognized as well as the tax basis for a future sale of BTC under US Tax law, so the BTC is recorded in QBO accordingly.
 The information herein is educational only and is not tax advice; consult your tax professional.

 <h2>Installation</h2>

-This install documentation is sparse and will be improved over the coming weeks!

 Below are installation instructions for deployment on a LunaNode VPS that was set up via the one-click install recommended by the BTCPay team.
 More technical users can adapt these instructions for other setups.